LuQuintas11/veganRestaurant-/README.md

 - There is one input that only accepts the words Salad, Pizza, or Burger
 - The rest of the input accepts only integers within the range

+## Data model:
+This project was created using different APIS and modules:
+- gspread: to be able to open and get all the values from the menu created in Google Sheets
+- collestions/difaultdict: store data in a dictionary even if some values are missing.
+The rest of the code are functions with if/else statements to have access to the different menu options.
+While loops and try/except statement were used to validate the different user inputs.

 ## Testing
 I have manually tested this project by doing: